What Kind Of Therapist Should I See For Depression Treatment?

 • Supportive therapy

-For depression, two of the most widely used evidence-based approaches are CBT and IPT, so it may be helpful to look more at those modalities.
-If a particular treatment seems like it would work best for you and your circumstances, consider consulting with some providers with experience in those modalities.
+Two of the most widely used of these evidence-based health care approaches are CBT and IPT, so it may be helpful to look more closely at those modalities.
+If a particular treatment method seems like it would work best for you and your circumstances, consider consulting with some providers with experience in those modalities.
+Otherwise, you can usually meet with a therapist who engages in a general practice to get their professional opinion on what method might be right for you and the mental illness symptoms you may be experiencing.

-According to studies, over 50% of therapists are trained in providing cognitive-behavioral therapy (CBT).
-CBT is considered by many medical and mental health professionals to be the current gold standard in psychotherapy for a wide range of conditions, including depression.
+Cognitive behavioral therapy is considered by many medical and mental health professionals to be the current gold standard of psychotherapy for treating a wide range of conditions, including depression.

-CBT focuses on negative or maladaptive thought patterns a person may be experiencing and the relationship between those thought patterns and their subsequent behaviors.
-This approach hinges on the idea that shifting unhealthy thoughts can result in automatic improvemens in emotions as well as behavioral improvements and a greater sense of overall well-being.
+CBT focuses on helping a client identify negative or maladaptive thought patterns and understanding the relationship between those thought patterns and their subsequent behaviors.
+This approach hinges on the idea that shifting unhealthy thoughts can result in improvements in emotions and behaviors along with a greater sense of overall well-being.

-A therapist trained in CBT techniques may work with you on implementing activities in your life that help you better understand your thoughts and adjust your behaviors, such as journaling, mindfulness, and behavior reward practices.
+A mental health professional trained in CBT techniques may work with you on implementing activities or techniques to help you better understand your thoughts and adjust your behaviors, such as journaling, mindfulness, and behavior-reward practices.

-The other type of therapeutic technique commonly used to address depression symptoms is interpersonal therapy (IPT).
-Therapists trained in IPT can work with you on the interpersonal relationships and social connections in your life based on the understanding that your social network can play a significant role in managing mood disorders like depression.
+Another type of therapeutic approach commonly used to address depression symptoms is interpersonal therapy (IPT).
+Mental health professionals trained in IPT can work with you on the interpersonal relationships and social connections in your life based on the understanding that your social network can play a significant role in managing mood disorders like depression.

-IPT explores the connections between a person’s mood and their life as a whole, taking note of any impactful life situations or changes, such as starting a new job, ending an intimate relationship, moving to a new location, or losing someone close to them.
+IPT explores the connections between a person’s mood and their life as a whole, taking note of any impactful life situations or changes such as starting a new job, ending an intimate relationship, moving to a new location, or losing a loved one.

-In doing IPT work, you may talk to your therapist about ways to develop interpersonal skills and communication to build a stronger network of social support that may help you cope with depressive symptoms.
-Through interpersonal therapy, you can better understand how you relate to others and how those relationships can impact your mental health.
+In doing IPT work, you may talk to your therapist about ways to develop or hone interpersonal and communication skills to build a stronger network of social support that may help you cope with depressive symptoms.
+Through interpersonal therapy, you may come to better understand how you relate to others and how those relationships can impact your mental health.

-Do I need to see a doctor for my depression?
+Do I need to see a doctor or psychiatrist for symptoms of depression?

-In some cases, medication may be considered for depression treatment.
 The most effective treatment option for depression can vary from one person to the next, and for some people, the combination of therapy and antidepressant medications is most effective.
-In these cases, you can speak with a medical professional who can prescribe medications to determine what might work best for you.
+If you’re interested in learning more about medication for depression, you should speak with a qualified health professional to determine what might work best for you.

-Meeting with a doctor or psychiatrist to discuss prescription medication for your depression can involve a discussion of your medical history and any other health concerns.
+Meeting with a primary care doctor or psychiatrist to talk about prescription medication for depression usually involves a discussion of your medical history and any other health concerns.
 However, note that prescription medication may not be necessary to treat depression in every case.
-Some people use it temporarily to regulate their mood while going to therapy.
-Consult a doctor or psychiatrist before starting, changing, or stopping any medication.
+Or, some people use it temporarily to control their mood while going to therapy.
+Consult a doctor or psychiatrist for medical advice before starting, changing, or stopping any medication.

 Getty